rsprouse/espsfree/README.md

 - espsfree-dev: Files that are required for compiling ESPS from source.
 - espsfree-lib: Source code for the ESPS libraries.
-- espsfree-lib-dev: Header files for the ESPS libraries.
 - espsfree-signal: Source code for signal processing and speech-related commands (e.g. formant, fft, get_f0).
 - espsfree-util: Source code for utility commands (e.g. bhd, hditem, pplain).